edgarciaalamilla/Ray-Tracer/README.md

 ![Program output](https://raw.githubusercontent.com/edgarciaalamilla/Ray-Tracer/master/screenshot.jpg)

 ## How it works
 A scene object is instantiated in main.cpp and calls its createImage() method.
 The scene object has a lightsource property that determines the light source location, and also has a direction property that indicates the direction that rays will go.
 When the scene object calls createImage(), a sphere vector is instantiated and spheres are added to the vector.
-Spheres are then taken from the array one by one and orthographic projection is utilized to cast a ray into the scene through each pixel.
-If the ray hits a sphere object, then I calculate the pixel color using Phong's lighting equation using calcPixelColor() and set the pixel color in the image.
+Spheres are then taken from the array one by one.
+We then cast a ray from each pixel in the scene and determining whether the casted ray hits a sphere object on the scene.
+Lighting is then calculated by the phong lighting model, which takes into account the ambient color, diffuse color, and specular color.
+The phong lighting model requires that the light direction vector and the vector normal to the object be known.
+We utilize this information in calcPixelColor() and set the pixel color in the image.

 ## How to Compile/Run
 To compile the program, use: